What are the best side hustles for introverts?

 Most house cleaning takes place when your customers are at work, so you don’t have to worry about making conversation.

-This is a relatively low overhead business to start, and is a super fragmented industry.
+This is a relatively low startup cost business, and is a super fragmented industry.
 By that I mean there really aren’t any dominant regional or national brands.

 Sites like HealthyWage will actually pay you (sometimes $500 or more!) to lose weight.